Before you invest in a mobile home park, ask yourself which of these situations you’d rather be in:

 I like the stipend because it’s an amount that won’t fluctuate every month, making it easy to budget for.
 It also keeps the manager from cranking down the air conditioning to 68 degrees in July.
 If this is something you need to include in a manager’s employment package, don’t forget to add that $3,600/year line item on your operational budget.

-Investing in a mobile home park can be a fantastic opportunity, but making any of these underwriting mistakes can end up saddling you with a burden instead of a successful investment.
+Mobile home investments can be a fantastic opportunity, but making any of these underwriting mistakes can end up saddling you with a burden instead of a successful investment.